Hacktitude/DevQuest-2024-Guide/challenge09.md

 The challenge is based on retrieving and sorting feedbacks for a movie.
 It has 3 sub challenges:

-a.
-Get all feedback for a movie
+- Get all feedback for a movie
-b.
-Show top 2 rated and bottom 2 rated feedbacks for a movie
+- Show top 2 rated and bottom 2 rated feedbacks for a movie
-c.
-Sort feedbacks
+- Sort feedbacks

 ## a. get all feedback for a movie